 Even considering these seat belt failures, overall you are much safer wearing one than not wearing one.
 Time and time again, we see the consequences of people in the same accident.
-Those who chose not to wear the seat belt suffer traumatic injury while the survivors wearing seat belts walk away with minor injuries.
+Those who chose not to wear the seat belt suffer a traumatic injury while the survivors wearing seat belts walk away with minor injuries.
 There is no question that seat belts save lives.

 Following an accident that involves questions about a seat belt, you are well-advised to consult with a Jacksonville auto product liability attorney.
 If you were not wearing a seat belt, no doubt the at-fault side will try to prove your injuries resulted from your failure to wear one.

 Mounting a proper seatbelt defense with an insurance company can be complex, and Farah & Farah has handled these types of cases in the past and knows how to investigate then proceed.
 If the belt had been repaired by a dealer, the dealership could be held responsible.
 The at-fault driver could be held responsible for your medical costs and rehabilitation, property damage, loss of income, and pain and suffering.